 A Community Centered Board (CCB) is a private, non-profit organization that is designated as the single point of entry into Colorado’s system for persons with developmental disabilities.
 Currently, there are 20 CCBs.
 Each serves a specific region of the state.
 CCBs are responsible for intake, eligibility determination, service plan development, arrangement and delivery of services.
 CCBs play a vital role in managing limited resources at the local level to meet the individual needs of citizens and address the overall needs of the local service area.
 Click here for a list of CCBs and county map.

-Laradon serves the following age groups: Birth to 3 years old – Family, Infant & Toddler program 5 to 21 years old – Alternative School 18 years old and up – Adult Programs
+Laradon serves the following age groups: Birth to 3 years old – Family, Infant & Toddler (FIT) Program 3 to 5 years old - Sewall Child Development Center -- a partnership serving children with and without disabilities.
+5 to 21 years old – The Laradon School 11 to 18 years old - Calabrese Youth Center (CYC) 18 years old and older – Adult Programs

 Laradon’s main campus is in northwest Denver, at 5100 Lincoln Street, Denver, CO 80216 Many of Laradon’s program operations take place in the community, including private homes and private businesses throughout the Denver metropolitan area.